sharden007/AGM-Optimizer/README.md

 - Training time under 30 seconds per epoch
 - Robust to hyperparameter variations

-### Hyperparameter Sensitivity Analysis
-- Best learning rate: 0.1 (95.4% improvement)
-- Best momentum: 0.95 (76.6% improvement)
-- Maintains 75%+ improvement across all tested configurations
-- Forgives poor hyperparameter choices better than competitors

----

 ## What Makes AGM Different: The Competitive Edge

 ### 1. Adaptive Learning Dynamics
 Traditional optimizers use fixed momentum values.
-AGM adapts momentum dynamically based on gradient behavior, creating a self-improving learning process that gets smarter as training progresses.
+AGM adapts and creates a self-improving learning process that gets smarter as training progresses.

-### 2. Dual Momentum Architecture
+### 2. Multiple Momentum Architecture
 Most optimizers use single momentum.
-AGM's dual momentum (short-term and long-term) creates a balance between quick reactions and stable progression—like having both a responsive steering wheel and a stable foundation.
+AGM's uses multiple to create a balance between quick reactions and stable progression—like having both a responsive steering wheel and a stable foundation.

 ### 3. Production-Proven Reliability
 AGM isn't just a research paper—it's battle-tested on real datasets with: